taylor-vann/taylorvann-dot-com/authn/README.md

 # Authn

-authentication service designed to separate and scale
+Validate Users and Sessions designed to separate and scale

+## Abstract

+Authn is the microservice that will issue sessions to users and microservices.

 ## Sessions

-Control access to internal and public apis
+Control access to internal and public apis.

 ## Store

-### Users

 Emails and Passwords

-### Roles

 Permissions for Users

-## Toolbox

-Code sharing for external services also running Golang

 # Dependencies